inspire-eu-validation/metadata/sds/README.md

-# Baseline Metadata for Data Sets and Data Set Series
+# Baseline Metadata for Spatial Data Services

-Abstract Test Suite for Conformance Class 1 of the [INSPIRE Metadata](http://inspire.ec.europa.eu/id/ats/metadata/2.0) Technical Guidance based on ISO/TS 19139:2007.
+Abstract Test Suite for Conformance Class 3 of the [INSPIRE Metadata](http://inspire.ec.europa.eu/id/ats/metadata/2.0) Technical Guidance based on ISO/TS 19139:2007.

 *Note*: This ATS is in Ready for review stage, none of the tests have an official INSPIRE MIG approval.